 Accepted OBs will be executed by ESO staff based on their OPC-recommended priority and a proper match between the requested and the actual observing conditions.
-An article about SM scheduling appeared in The ESO Messenger (2001, v.
-105, p.
-18).
-The article helps proposers understand how they may optimise their use of this observing mode, and it should be considered compulsory reading for SM proposers.

 Please note that SM proposers must include overheads for all science exposures.
 Guidelines are provided in the Overheads webpage.